 - Students wishing to spend an extra year earning valuable clinical and/or biomedical research experience or enrolling in additional coursework may choose to complete a thesis in Year 2 Fall/Spring.

-The OHS Program was initiated in 2005 as a track within the well-established M.A. in Medical Sciences program.
-Since the OHS Program’s inception in 2005, nearly 180 students have completed the Program, 80% of whom have been accepted to the US dental schools.
-Due to the program’s success and increased recognition, the OHS track was approved as a new M.S. degree for 2013.
+The OHS Program was initiated in 2005 as a track within the well-established MA in Medical Sciences program.
+Of the 200 students who have completed the program since its inception in 2005, 85% have been accepted to US dental schools.
+Due to the program’s success and increased recognition nationally, the OHS track was approved as a new MS degree in 2013.

 The MS degree curriculum is very similar to the OHS track with one additional feature: the option to choose between a Capstone or Thesis under the guidance of faculty from BUGSDM and GMS.

 The program has a highly successful track record, with 85% of our graduates matriculating to US dental schools.
 Acceptances include:

 - Boston University Goldman School of Dental Medicine

 - Case Western Reserve University School of Dental Medicine

 - University of California San Francisco School of Dentistry